 Retention, from a revenue standpoint, also costs less, as new customers require acquisition costs, where as retention generally comes in the form of resigning a contract with the same information.
 It’s said that a new customer costs six- to seven-times more than retaining an older customer.
 Meanwhile, existing customers are already part of your revenue stream.
 If you’re going to spend the money to get new customers, you want to lock down the ones you already have.
 A mix of retention is acquisition is how you successfully grow your business.
 It means you’re providing the right service to your customers and can feel confident about offering that level of service to others.

-4. Lifetime Value
+4. Lifetime Value of Customers & Contracts

 Do you know how valuable each customer is to you?
 Do you know how valuable new customers are to you?
 How about your preventative maintenance contracts, what is their value?
 Lifetime value is another field service metric that you should be tracking in your field service management software, as it tells you your monthly revenue.
 With this metric, you are taking the value of your contracts and projects, taking out expenses, and getting back a clear idea how much your field service is investing in active work.